sebilune/cat-terminal/README.md

 ### Step 3: Bring the kitty to life

-I. Clone this repository containing the theme file (`cat-config.toml`) using the following command, assuming you have git installed:
+I. Clone this repository containing the theme file (`starship.toml`) using the following command, assuming you have git installed:

 ```bash
 git clone https://github.com/sebiram/cat-terminal.git